-MWES integrated four (4) Fanuc Paint Mate 200iA robots to an existing GEMA paint system with a “Two Pass Powder”.
-The industry calls this “Dust to Dust or “Dry on Dry” where the primer is covered by topcoat and then cured.
-This innovative process allows for a powder primer and top coat to be applied with only a single cure stage.
+MWES integrated four Fanuc Paint Mate 200iA robots to an existing GEMA paint system with a “Two Pass Powder”.
+The industry calls this “Dust to Dust or “Dry on Dry” where the primer is covered by a top coat and then cured.
+This innovative process allows for a powder primer and topcoat to be applied with only a single cure stage.

 Automation System Features

-This system offers our customer greater speed and more productivity in order to fulfill increasing schedules and shorter lead-times.
+This system offers our customers greater speed and more productivity in order to fulfill increasing schedules and shorter lead times.